Marmalade Boy: Anime

 Toei Animation adapted Marmalade Boy into a 76-episode anime television series which aired on TV Asahi in 1994 to 1995.
 This was followed by a prequel theatrical anime movie in 1995.
 The anime series was licensed for Region 1 DVD release by Tokyopop, which released the series in four box sets.
-Tokyopop's license had since expired, leaving the anime out of print, until May 6, 2017, when Discotek Media announced they have licensed the anime, and would release the series in two DVD sets.
+Tokyopop's license had since expired, leaving the anime out of print, until May 6, 2017, when Discotek Media announced they had licensed the anime, and would release the series in two DVD sets.
 The first set (episodes 1-38) has been released on August 29, 2017, and the second set (episodes 39–76) on November 28, 2017.
 An SD on BD Set has been announced for 2018.

 The movie for the anime acts as a prequel to the story.
 Taking place as a flashback after Yuu kisses Miki in the nurse's office, he recalls the first time he met Miki, shortly after his parents told him of their impending divorce and spouse swap.
 He found Miki practicing tennis in the park and spent the rest of the day following her around, eventually finding out she was to be his new stepsister.
 According to this movie, Yuu was in love with Miki before the family's meeting.
 The second Discotek set, as well as the upcoming SD on BD set has the movie packaged in there.